cyclejs/cyclejs/docs/faq.md

 ## What does the suffixed dollar sign `$` mean?

-The dollar sign `$` *suffixed* to a name is a hard convention to indicate that the variable is an Observable (instance of an RxJS Observable).
-Not only is it a naming helper to indicate types, it is also a required convention when working with custom elements.
-The following are examples of the former and the latter.
+The dollar sign `$` *suffixed* to a name is a soft convention to indicate that the variable is an Observable (instance of an RxJS Observable).
+It is a naming helper to indicate types.

 Suppose you have an Observable of VTree depending on an Observable of "lastname" string:
 ```javascript